glynnbird/eleventy-minimal/README.md

 The `.eleventy.js` file contains Eleventy congifuration.
 It sets up the copy of `assets` to the finished site.
 It can also be used to add other Eleventy plugins such as syntax highlighting.

-### `.travis.yml`

-This configures Travis to execute when changes occur to the master/main branch.
-It runs Eleventy against the code on the default branch and writes the output site to the `gh-pages` branch, ready for GitHub Pages to serve it out.